mariaob1201/probabilistic_formulation_of_LR/README.md

 The probabilistic formulation of this model can be written as:
 ` Y ~ N(X * B, sigma^2)`
+where Y is view as a random variable (or random vector) of which each element (data point) is distributed according to a Normal distribution.

 Some advantages of a probabilistic approach include:
 1. **Priors**: We can incorporate prior knowledge by assigning probability distributions to parameters.